fabric/fabric/sites/docs/upgrading.rst

         terminal, and an ``echo`` kwarg controlling whether commands are printed before execution.
 All of these also honor the configuration system.
+    * - ``CommandTimeout`` raised when a command exceeded configured timeout
+      - Pending
+      - Command timeouts have not been ported yet, but will likely be added (at the Invoke layer) in future.

 .. _upgrading-utility: